mentor-fall2021-openqasm/jekyll-theme-chirpy/_posts/2021-09-21-changelog.md

         * **get_Concatenation =**  computes concatenated list of passed arrays w.r.t context.
 Checks if the returned identifier lookup is a list and casts it to a list if needed.
 >  6. **source/openqasm/src/openqasm/translator/modifiers.py -**  Defines apply_modifier to apply  appropriate modifier to quantum gate.
 Supports inv, pow and ctrl. .negctrl type also supported as of [2c5bc5].
 Also compute_expression for number of ctrl and power as per context.
 >
 >  7. **source/openqasm/src/openqasm/translator/translator.py -**  Translator to convert OpenQASM 3.0 into a qiskit QuantumCircuit instance
+**Methods:**
         * **translate =** Translates given ast to a qiskit QuantumCircuit instance.
 Declares a QuantumCircuit and context object and passes on each ast statement to _process_Statement for further breaking it down and retrieves the resulting processed qiskit QuantumCircuit object and returns the same.
         * **_process_statement =** Extracts each statement type, name and formats function name as per its relevant function name to be passed on to for relevant processing.
 The relevant processing_function_name is passed on with statement, circuit and context as arguments.
 Also checks if the function name is a supported feature and returns an UnsupportedFeature exception
         * **_supported_features =** Returns list of supported AST type names